 Stick with us throughout this post...it's long but there are lots of great tips and pointers in here.
 If you're attending the iRelaunch Return to Work Conference, this is the guide for you.
 If you're not attending the Conference...why not?!
 The iRelaunch Return to Work Conference includes the iRelaunch Return to Work Roadmap, which regularly retails for $79.
-That means if you can register before September 28th, you essentially get access to the Conference for FREE and you get $50 off the price of the Return to Work Roadmap.
-Even if you wait until September 29th or later, you'll still save $20 on the Roadmap and access to the Conference!
+That means if you can register during our limited FREE registration period, you not only get to attend the Conference for free but you also receive complimentary access to the Return to Work Roadmap.
+Even if you wait until our free registration period is over, you'll still be saving money on the Return to Work Roadmap and access to the Conference!

 Tip #1: Register!

-Well, this is a no brainer!
-If you haven’t registered already…don’t wait any longer!!
-The price of admission goes up next week so if you want to snag a $29 spot...do it right now and then come right back here after you finish all 3 steps of the registration (yes, there are 3 - and we explain this all below!)
+Once you register, come right back here after you finish all 3 steps of the registration (yes, there are 3 - and we explain this all below!)

 If you already have your ticket, great!
 Make sure you are fully registered on the conference platform we are using, Brazen!
 (See Tip #2 for some guidance on how to confirm this!)